+- (1) An employer must pay to an employee any monetary remuneration to which the employee is entitled - - (a) not later than one hour after completion of the ordinary hours of work on the normal pay day, which may be daily, weekly, fortnightly or monthly; - (b) in cash, or, at the employee's option, by means of a payment instrument, and the payment must be either- - (i) to the employee; or - (ii) by direct deposit into an account designated in writing by that employee; and

+[paragraph (b) substituted by section 5 of Act 16 of 2022]

+(c) in a sealed envelope, if payment is in cash or by a payment instrument, if the instrument is in documentary form.

+[paragraph (c) substituted by section 5 of Act 16 of 2022]

-- (1) An employer must pay to an employee any monetary remuneration to which the employee is entitled - - (a) not later than one hour after completion of the ordinary hours of work on the normal pay day, which may be daily, weekly, fortnightly or monthly; - (b) in cash, or, at the employee's option, by cheque, and the payment must be either - - (i) to the employee; or - (ii) by direct deposit into an account designated in writing by that employee; and - (c) in a sealed envelope, if payment is in cash or by cheque. - (2) In the case of an employee whose contract of employment is terminated before the pay day, the employer must, on the day on which the contract is terminated, pay to the employee the remuneration to which the employee is entitled in the manner set out in subsection (1)(b) and (c). - (3) Each payment contemplated in subsections (1) and (2) - - (a) must be supported by a written statement of particulars in the prescribed form, which - - (i) must accompany the payment, if payment is in cash or by cheque; or - (ii) must be in a sealed envelope given to the employee, if payment is by direct deposit; - (b) must not be made at a shop, bottle store or other place where intoxicating liquor is sold or stored or any place of amusement in that shop, bottle store or place, unless the employee is employed in that shop, bottle store or place. - (4) If any part of an employee's remuneration is paid in kind, then it must be made in the manner set out in subsection(1)(a), unless the employee requests otherwise.
+- (2) In the case of an employee whose contract of employment is terminated before the pay day, the employer must, on the day on which the contract is terminated, pay to the employee the remuneration to which the employee is entitled in the manner set out in subsection (1)(b) and (c). - (3) Each payment contemplated in subsections (1) and (2) - - (a) must be supported by a written statement of particulars in the prescribed form, which - - must accompany the payment, if payment is in cash or by a payment instrument, if the instrument is in documentary form;

+[subparagraph (i) substituted by section 5 of Act 16 of 2022]

+- (ii) must be in a sealed envelope given to the employee, if payment is by direct deposit; - (b) must not be made at a shop, bottle store or other place where intoxicating liquor is sold or stored or any place of amusement in that shop, bottle store or place, unless the employee is employed in that shop, bottle store or place. - (4) If any part of an employee's remuneration is paid in kind, then it must be made in the manner set out in subsection(1)(a), unless the employee requests otherwise.